feimosi/frameworks-code-comparison/README.md

 ### AngularJS

 AngularJS provides filters to transform data.
-There are several [built-in filters](https://docs.angularjs.org/api/ng/filter) to use or you can make your own custom filters as well.
+There are several [built-in filters](https://docs.angularjs.org/api/ng/filter) to use and you can make your own custom filters as well.

-Filters can be applied to view template using the following syntax:
+Filters can be applied to view templates using the following syntax:

 ```html
 <h1>{{ price | currency }}</h1>